 It's more than a run; the Torch Run is a campaign to raise awareness and funds for Special Olympics.
 The mission of the LETR is to raise both dollars and awareness for Special Olympics.
 There are 141 agencies and 5,000 officers working year-round in Missouri to accomplish this goal; they are some of our greatest volunteers.
-All funds raised go toward supporting Special Olympics Missouri's year-round sports training and athletic competition program for more than 16,000 athletes across the state.
+All funds raised go toward supporting Special Olympics Missouri's year-round sports training and athletic competition program for thousands of Special Olympics Missouri athletes across the state.

 Many agencies hold special events like Tip-A-Cops, motorcycle events, golf tournaments and trivia nights.
 Partners like Casey's General Stores conduct promotions that raise funds and generate awareness as well.
 A major source of funding comes from the sale of Torch Run T-shirts that feature a new design each year.
 Sponsors and corporate donations help round out these fundraising efforts.
 Our three statewide signature events are all LETR projects.
 They are hosted and planned by Law Enforcement agencies for their charity of choice - Special Olympics Missouri!
 These events are: Polar Plunges, Over the Edge, and Drive it Home Raffle.

 State sponsorships are available for companies and organizations seeking to align themselves with law enforcement to help Special Olympics.
 International Events Group (IEG) worked with us to develop our sponsorship package and offer the most valuable benefits for our partners.

 To fundraise for us, download this event application.